Particle.news

 Overview

-• Her request, first approved by Catalonia’s medical commission in July 2024, was later upheld by multiple courts, with Spain’s Constitutional Court in February 2026 ruling no fundamental rights were violated.
+• Her request was cleared by Catalonia’s expert review committee in July 2024 and later by Spain’s courts, with the Constitutional Court ruling in February 2026 that her rights were not violated.